EIonTusk/hyprlang2lua/README.md

 Convert legacy [Hyprland](https://hypr.land) `hyprland.conf` (hyprlang) files
 to the Lua configuration format introduced in Hyprland 0.55 (May 2026).

+**Try it online:** <https://eiontusk.github.io/hyprlang2lua/> — runs entirely in your browser, no input ever leaves the page.

 The converter is built around a hand-written lexer + recursive-descent parser and a per-directive code generator.
 The output is idiomatic Lua that matches the shape of the example config shipped at `/usr/share/hypr/hyprland.lua`,